krishaamer/green-filter-research/research/methodology.md

     3. Investing habits

-33. I a most concerned with (start with everyday questions)
+33. I’m most concerned with (start with everyday questions)

     1. How to buy sustainable clothing